 To put it simply, your conversion rate is the percentage of visitors to your website or landing page that convert (do what you want them to do).
 Depending on your business goals this can mean different things (purchases, subscriptions, user registrations, form submissions, ….).

 Google is not only recommending good web practices and encouraging better performing websites.
-They are demanding it with Page Experience metrics, which includes mobile-friendliness, HTTPS, Core Web Vitals, security and accessibility.
+They are demanding it with Page Experience metrics, which include mobile-friendliness, HTTPS, Core Web Vitals, security and accessibility.

 The short answer: yes